netcomm/miniconf/README.md

 Usage
 -----------
 ### server side
-you can download the server.zip, unzip it,in bin directory use 'miniconfServer.sh'(in linux) or 'miniconfServer.bat'(in windows),it will startup an embedded Jetty server(jdk1.7 is required).
+the main class is miniconf.server.MainApp, you can run it.

 ### web page
-- the main page url is http://your server ip:8810/ (the default port is 8810)
+- the main page url is http://your server ip:9000/ (the default port is 9000)

 ![indexpage](images/index.png "index")